takuya-motoshima/bearer-token-parser/README.md

 # bearer-token-parser

-This includes:
-A generic Bearer token parsing module.
-A module that validates Bearer tokens in the Express framework.
+This is a Bearer token authentication module that you can use with the Express framework.

 ## Installation

-Install.

 ```sh
 npm install bearer-token-parser;